networq/website/trouble-shooting.md

 ### Need to know

-* In windows directory slashes are `\` while on linux and mac they are `/`.
+* In windows directory slashes are `\` while on Linux and Mac they are `/`.
 If something doesn't work, try using the "other" option.
 * Editing a PATH variable only takes effect the next time bash starts.
-It is possible that the commandline needs restarting or if all else fails, try restarting the whole machine.
+It is possible that the command line needs restarting or if all else fails, try restarting the whole machine.

 Browse the list below for some common issues.